Ted DiBiase Jr.: Mississippi welfare funds scandal

+Jury deliberations began March 20, 2026.
+The same day, DiBiase would be acquitted on all charges.
+DiBiase Jr. would be the first, and potentially only, defendant in the Mississippi welfare funds scandal whose case resulted in a criminal trial.
+The other remaining defendants in the scandal who were criminally charged have pleaded guilty and had agreed to aid the prosecution.

 Filmography

 DiBiase at Valparaiso University in August 2008.

 In late 2008, DiBiase began filming the movie The Marine 2, in which he plays the main character, Joe Linwood.
 The Marine 2 is a direct-to-DVD-and-Blu-ray project, and was released on December 29, 2009.
 The film was DiBiase's first acting experience, and he spent six weeks in Thailand for filming.
 For the movie, DiBiase performed all his own stunts, which resulted in him separating the cartilage between two of his ribs during a fight scene.

-Other media

 On August 26, 2009, DiBiase appeared on the late-night talk show The Tonight Show with Conan O'Brien along with Cody Rhodes, The Great Khali, and Big Show.

-Personal life

-DiBiase is a third-generation professional wrestler.
-His grandfather Iron Mike DiBiase, his grandmother Helen Hild and his father "The Million Dollar Man" Ted DiBiase were professional wrestlers.
-His older half-brother Mike and his younger full brother Brett are also former professional wrestlers.
-On March 27, 2010, DiBiase and his brother Brett inducted their father into the WWE Hall of Fame.

-DiBiase married his high school sweetheart, Kristen, a nurse, on October 30, 2008.
-DiBiase and his wife have a son, Tate McKinley DiBiase, who was born on May 15, 2012, and a daughter, Ava DiBiase, born in 2018.